Roman Catholic

 details of death

-After German invasion of Poland on 01.09.1939 (Russians invaded Poland 17 days later) and start of World War II, after German attack on 22.06.1941 of their erstwhile ally, Russians, and start of German occupation denounced (prob. by Belarusian police or nationalists) and arrested by the Germans — accused of helping Jews and Polish partisans of Home Army AK (part of Polish Clandestine State).
+After German invasion of Poland on 01.09.1939 (Russians invaded Poland 17 days later) and start of World War II, after German attack on 22.06.1941 of their erstwhile ally, Russians, and start of German occupation, denounced — prob. by Germ.
+Weißruthenische Hilfspolizei (Eng.
+Belarusian Auxiliary Police or Belarusian nationalists — and arrested by the Germans — accused of helping Jews, hiding in Naliboki Forest, and Polish partisans of Home Army AK (part of Polish Clandestine State).

-Murdered during one of the massacres perpetrated by the Germans in retaliation for a partisan attack on Ivyanets (operation „Hermann”), together with his parish priest, Fr Leopold Aulich.
+Murdered during one of the massacres perpetrated by the Germans in retaliation for a partisan attack on Ivyanets, 6 km from his parish village (operation „Hermann”), together with his parish priest, Fr Leopold Aulich.

 cause of death